Georgegriff/griffadev/src/posts/debugging-11ty/debugging-11ty.md

 ![VSCode showing code paused on a line](/images/debugging-11ty.png "You can now inspect all the variables you want.")

-The approach also works really well with helping you write custom collections, or data too!
+This approach also works really well with writing custom [collections](https://www.11ty.dev/docs/collections/), or using [data](https://www.11ty.dev/docs/data/).

 ```js
   eleventyConfig.addCollection("series", function(collection) {
     // i dont know whats in collection.
     debugger;
   });
 ```

-Putting this together, the following GIF shows how this can be a nice workflow.
+Putting this together, the following GIF shows how this can be a nice interactive workflow.

 ![VSCode showing code paused on a line](/images/debugging_11ty.gif "Really interactive way of debugging and developing")

 I hope this was helpful to people, 11ty is so lightning fast, that marrying it with the VS Code debugger when you're writing JavaScript is super interactive.